kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 - Transformation (and propagation) of Names, Labels, Selectors [kubernetes/kubernetes#1698](https://github.com/kubernetes/kubernetes/issues/1698)

-Some of the solutions provided by Kustomize could also be done as bash scripts to generate and transform Resource config using either kubectl or other commands (e.g. creating a Secret from a file).
+Some of the solutions provided by kustomize could also be done as bash scripts to generate and transform Resource config using either kubectl or other commands (e.g. creating a Secret from a file).

 As an example: [this](https://github.com/osixia/docker-openldap/tree/stable/example/kubernetes/using-secrets/environment)